xyonix/vannot/README.md

 In particular, some videos are recorded with non-square pixels, in an anamorphic format.
 The relevant specification detail is the PAR, or Pixel Aspect Ratio.
 When a video is encoded with a non-1:1 PAR, a naive check of the resolution will yield the incorrect number, because the physical number of recorded rows and columns does not match the presentation number of rows and columns.

 Ultimately, no matter how the video is encoded, it is the equivalent resolution in _square pixels_ that you need to provide.
 However many pixels the video actually takes up on screen when played, that is the number of interest.

+If you are unable to perform this calculation yourself, you may extract the PAR from the video and provide it to Vannot under the `video.pixelAspectRatio` parameter as a float.
+It will attempt to recompute the resolution for you.

+Vannot draws a grey bounding box around the area it believes to be the canvas.
+If this box mismatches with the actual video area, it is a sign that the incorrect effective resolution has been provided.
+In this case, it is highly advisable to resolve these issues before attempting to perform any annotation.

 ### saving data/image data export